history

 So where did this come from?
 My experience of the trance-like person centered session is of a free association that begins with a preoccupation or feeling of discomfort about something.

-Free association was the first core method of psychoanalysis.
+Free association was the first method of psychoanalysis.
+Freud abandoned hypnosis and adopted free association in 1892 as a clinical technique to recover and understand important memories while conscious.
 The critical mind does not intervene to censor spontaneous thoughts.
-Intellectual censorship is temporarily suspended and one freely follows any train of thought.
+Intellectual censorship is temporarily suspended and one freely follows a train of thought.

 current practice

 The principles he found words for have become widely accepted and have found their way into many theories and practices.
+They are still widely considered to be basic principles of therapy.

 Many therapies including some body work, emotional, play, art and music therapies now specify a person centered approach.